"In so far as quantum mechanics is correct, chemical questions are

 element (or associated PNBO overlap integral) of the E(2) numerator

-the orbitals with NBOView, feel free to use the SIGN command
+the orbitals with NBOPro@Jmol, feel free (in good conscience)

-to reverse any particuar orbital sign and restore the expected
+to reverse initial orbital sign and restore the expected

 in-phase superposition of donor and acceptor orbitals.